lecamole/DDOTI-GCN-Circular/README.md

 from DDOTI_GCN import gcn_report
 gcn_report('20210201')
 ```
+You will need to type the user and the password to access the pipeline.
-It will print information about the Fermi trigger and the DDOTI observation, as well as the name of the GCN circular file created:
+It will print information about the Fermi trigger and the DDOTI observation, which is the same data that is added to the template; as well as the name of the GCN circular file created:
 ```
 Fermi info